Looking to buy your first home in 2024?

 In Tasmania, it’s called the ‘First Home Buyers of Established Homes Duty Concession.’

-While it sounds like a mouthful, it essentially provides a 50% discount on property transfer duty for first home buyers of an established home (so it’s worth knowing about).
+While it sounds like a mouthful, it essentially provides full exemption of property transfer duty for first home buyers of an established home (so it’s worth knowing about) for home valued up to $750,000.

 To apply, you must: